gofore/aws-training/docs/getting_started.md

 # Getting Started

-Before the workshop, you should have received an e-mail with your personal credentials.
+You should have received an e-mail from your instructors that includes an AWS credentials CSV file.
+If not, contact your instructors and ask one.

 If you intend to participate in the small programming exercises, you should do the preliminary tasks listed below, making sure that you have installed the tools successfully.